Shaykh Abu Mujaahid

 He was the Shaykh, the Scholar, the Teacher, and a Pillar of his community: Fareed Yusuf Abdullah, Abu Mujaahid, of the Bahamas, the resident of Los Angeles, may Allāh have mercy on him.

-He was born in Nassau, the capital of the Bahamas, on the twentieth of Al-Muharram, 1378 AH.
+He was born in Nassau, Bahamas, on the twentieth of Al-Muharram, 1378 AH.
 He was raised on the religion of his parents, but Allāh guided him to Islam in his teenage years, while he was still in high school.
-From the moment he embraced the deen, he carried it with the eagerness of someone who had finally found what he had been searching for.
-A year after accepting Islam, he changed his name, no longer wishing to bear the names of those who had oppressed his forefathers.
+From the moment he embraced Islam, he carried it with the eagerness of someone who had finally found the truth.

 His Journey of Knowledge